 Discover Robertsons Point Lighthouse, Cremorne Reserve and the MacCallum swimming pool as you wander past picturesque gardens and impressive old mansions, only a short ferry trip away from Circular Quay.

-The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in the Sydney area.
+The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in the Sydney Harbour National Park.

 Balls Head Reserve in the Sydney lower north shore is a true bushland oasis overlooking the beautiful Harbour.